Mauro Marcelo

 Mauro Marcelo de Lima e Silva is a Brazilian police officer.
 Graduated in Law in 1983, he joined the Civil Police of São Paulo one year later.
 He later was sent to the United States, graduating in Criminal Justice by the Virginia University and in Cybersecurity by the FBI National Academy.

 Back in Brazil, he became known for solving cybercrimes.
 He was responsible for the first arrest for a crime committed via e-mail in Brazil, and several police departments asked for help in similar cases.
 In 1999, he was chief of the Sector of Investigation for High Technology Crimes (SICAT) of the Civil Police of São Paulo, the first National department responsible for tackling cybercrime.
 He was notorious for recruiting young hackers to help him out, as computers were just becoming mainstream on Brazil.
 He was known for solving cases very quickly and worked in many notorious crimes.

 On 13 July 2004, he was appointed by the president Luiz Inácio Lula da Silva as the General-Director of the Brazilian Intelligence Agency (ABIN).
 There, he was known for being more transparent and talking more to the media compared to his predecessors, and he named his gestion as "New ABIN".
 He suffered resistance from the Army sector for being the first non-military director from the agency.
-He resigned in 13 July 2005, after calling congressmen as "beasts" for exposing one ABIN agent for clarifications of their investigation against Correios, that resulted in the Correios CPMI.
+He resigned on 13 July 2005, after calling congressmen as "beasts" for exposing one ABIN agent for clarifications of their investigation against Correios, that resulted in the Correios CPMI.

 Mauro then returned for the Civil Police of São Paulo where he partook in several roles, including as Chief of the Intelligence of the Division of Criminal Information in April 2009.

 In 2008, he began working for the Sports Justice Court of São Paulo (TJD-SP), where he was elected as president in 2012.
 In 2016, he left the presidency and became the rapporteur of the Superior Justice Court of Sports (STJD).

 Education

-Mauro is graduated in Law by the Universidade São Francisco in 1983, Criminal Justice by the Virginia University and in cybersecurity by the FBI National Academy.
+Mauro is graduated in law by the Universidade São Francisco in 1983, Criminal Justice by the Virginia University and in cybersecurity by the FBI National Academy.
 Both his American graduations were concluded in 1993.
 He was the best student from his class on FBI National Academy.

 He is also graduated at the Superior School of War and was the first of his class on Superior Course of Police, thus becoming a special-class Police Delegate.
 He also made several courses, including from the Police Departments of Miami, New York, Paris and Tokyo.